cloud66/help-old/_posts/stacks/2012-01-24-operating-system-information.md

 If you are deploying to your own servers, you will have to configure the operating system on your server.
 We have certain requirements for our set up to work:

 1. **Connection:**<br/>
-For security reasons, Cloud 66 only connects to your server using your secure keys.
+For security reasons, Cloud 66 only connects to your server using your secure keys on <b>port 22</b>.
 Please see our documentation on [generating an SSH key on your server](/how-to/ssh-keys.html).
 2. **Sudoer (passwordless):**<br/>
 As Cloud 66 connects to your server and provisions applications from scratch, administrator permissions are sometimes necessary.
 Therefore the user that you provide for use should also be a member of the sudoers group, and must not require a password to invoke sudo.
 3. **BASH**:<br/>